JadeMaurice/2020-08-17-git-jss/README.md

 - `git commit`: saves or snapshots changes you've made to the staging area in Git project history
 - `git config --global core.editor "nano -w"`: if default text editor is unset or you wish to change it, allows you to set it to nano

+- `git log`: shows you your history
+	- `git log --oneline`: shows you your 1-line version of commit history
+- `HEAD`: where you're looking at in history